Rhialto/PET_MEGA65/README.md

 * [MiSTer2MEGA65](https://github.com/sy2002/MiSTer2MEGA65) by MJoergen and sy2002 is a framework to simplify porting MiSTer cores to the MEGA65.
 * [PET2001_MiSTer](https://github.com/MiSTer-devel/PET2001_MiSTer) from sorgelig.
 This was the starting point of the PET core.
 * [C64_MiSTerMEGA65](https://github.com/MJoergen/C64_MiSTerMEGA65) by MJoergen and sy2002 and contributors.
 I used the 1541 from this, and converted it to a 2031 drive (replaced the serial IEC bus with a parallel IEEE-488 bus) so it can connect to a PET.
-* The work-in-progress [CBM-II_MiSTer](https://github.com/eriks5/CBM-II_MiSTer) from which I first used the 6845 CRTC.
+* The work-in-progress [CBM-II_MiSTer](https://github.com/eriks5/CBM-II_MiSTer) from which I first used the 6845 CRTC and the 4040 / 8250 dual disk drive.
 * The BBC micro implementation [BeebFpga](https://github.com/hoglet67/BeebFpga) from which I used the updates to the CRTC.
 * Steve Gray's [ColourPET](http://cbmsteve.ca/colourpet/index.html) and [Edit ROM](http://cbmsteve.ca/editrom/index.html) projects.